CloudsWeight/python/README.md

 - requires: SpeechRecognition, wavio, setuptools

 # PDF to Text
-- get_iaa takes a pdf file that has text in the document and conerts it to plain text file
+- get_iaa takes a pdf file that has text in the document and converts it to plain text file